The problem

 Overarching research question

-Does this takeaway offer a healthy, sustainable, affordable and economically viable takeaway?
+Can we conduct an evaluation that explores the questions: Does this takeaway offer a healthy, sustainable, affordable and economically viable takeaway?
 If so, how?

 Theory of Change